Ray9090/NEWS-Service-API/README.md

 update till December 22, 2021: Solution 3 have few errors that I can not remove due to sodtware licence. error : dependency error in news-service micro service and apigateway

+after run the clean mvn and install checking the error and trying to solve it